 Shaken Baby Syndrome is considered to be a form of child abuse.
 If you believe that a child has been subjected to any abuse, please report it by calling: 1-800-252-5400.

 Children and infants with abusive head injury(s) may develop vomiting with lethargy or drowsiness, breathing difficulties or may become unresponsive.
 Infants are more likely to die if their head injuries are caused by abuse rather than an accident.
 Caretakers may report that the infant stopped breathing, went to sleep and could not be aroused, was dropped or that the infant rolled off a bed or sofa.
 Diagnosis is made by CT or MRI scans and eye examinations, in addition to other diagnostic tests.

-Children's Trust Fund of Texas American professional Society on the Abuse of Children.
-Multiple sources available on the internet under Shaken Baby Syndrome.
+Children's Trust Fund of Texas American Professional Society on the Abuse of Children.
+Multiple sources are available on the internet under Shaken Baby Syndrome.

 For more information, visit the National Center on Shaken Baby Syndrome.
 Information provided by DFPS Website.